microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

   - `Right arrow` enters the first focusable element **inside** the current list item
   - `Tab` goes to the next focusable item after the List
 - When one of the element inside of the list item is focused:
-  - `Up/Down arrows` select the previous/next list item
+  - `Up/Down arrows` moves focus to the previous/next list item
   - `Left/Rigth arrows` navigate among the secondary options in the list item.
 If the leftmost item is focused already and left arrow key is pressed, the parent list item is focused.
   - `Esc` focuses the parent list item